Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 - Baby Cloud — Starting at $6.57 per month

 - Business Cloud — Starting at $9.95 per month

 These rates are affordable for any business.
 And cloud hosting is very reasonable, compared to HostGator’s shared hosting plans:

 - Baby Shared — $3.95 per month

 - Business Shared — $5.95 per month

-Like most web hosting providers, the advertised rates are only for the introductory offer, and you’ll need to commit to a long-term contract to get the lowest possible price.
+Like most web-hosting providers, the advertised rates are only for the introductory offer.
+You have to commit to a long-term contract to get the lowest possible price.

-HostGator also offers one year free for domain registration on select annual plans.
+HostGator also offers one year free for domain registration on most annual plans.